avatao/blog.avatao.com/_posts/2019-12-xx-Avatao-Next-Tech.md

 > Squads help group developers around software stack, interest or location inside an organization.

-Hmm, that seems to be something that is getting closer to the reality.
+Hmm, this is a bit better now.
+Here is a quick overview of organization features.

-  * Bulk invite
+  * Bulk invite of users
   * Squad support to group organization users
   * More in-depth statistics
+  * Notifications to engage learning
+  * Organization-level
+  * Careers tracks and belt system (coming soon)

 ![](../images/LGPLv3_free_as_in_freedom.svg)